 NAHB established the National Housing Hall of Fame in 1976 to recognize those individuals whose spirit, ingenuity and determination have changed the face of housing for the better, making America one of the best-housed nations in the world.
 Being named to the National Housing Hall of Fame is the highest individual honor bestowed by the housing industry.

 The first National Housing Hall of Fame induction ceremony was held in May 1977.
 Since then, more than 200 individuals have been elected.
-Here is the list of inductees from 1976-2017.
+Here is the list of inductees from 1976-2014, as well as an overview of the most recently inductees from 2017.

 In 2014, the National Housing Center Board of Governors established the Exemplary Service to Home Building awards to honor individuals for specific industry achievements.
 Review the criteria for both honors as nominations are now being accepted through Sept.
 24, 2019: